mafrosis/jira-offline/README.md

 A few options exist:

   1. Install globally with pip (not recommended)
-  2. Install with pip
+  2. Install into a virtualenv with pip
   3. Pull and run the latest docker image
   4. Clone the source code and use docker compose

-### Install with pip
+### Install globally with pip

     pip install jira-offline

-### Install with pip, into a virtualenv
+### Install into a virtualenv with pip

-    python3 -m venv venv && source venv/bin/activate
+    python3 -m venv jira && source jira/bin/activate
     pip install jira-offline

 ### Docker image